PatrickMaiyer/Portapack_Wiki/Looking-Glass.md

 The frequency ranges are held in the SD card >LOOKINGGLASS>PRESETS.TXT.
 It should be noted that the size of the frequencies should be keep small to limit the memory use.

 # Key Controls

-* MIN / MAX: Place the cursor on the “MIN” or “MAX” fields and use the rotary encode to select the frequencies for the MIN and MAX frequencies in increments of 240mHz.
+* MIN / MAX: Place the cursor on the “MIN” or “MAX” fields and use the rotary encode to select the frequencies for the MIN and MAX frequencies in increments of 'steps'.
 The Label “RANGE” shows the scan range set.

+* Range value: place the cursor over the range value and click to lock/unlock the range when changing MIN/MAX.

 * Gain: Gain Setting:  Cursor can be used to select and adjust the LNS(IF) (0-40), VGA(0-62) and RF AMP “0” (off)  and 1 (14dB).